evgeniyraev/quiz-game/README.md

   - `Probability` (relative weight for random selection)
   - `Count` (number of times this award can be given out)
 - After the last question the quiz calls into the award table, draws a prize using the weighted probabilities, and decrements the remaining count.
 Once an award runs out it drops out of the pool automatically.

+### Sheet 3 – NonWorking (after-hours playlist)

+- Optional but used whenever the venue is outside working hours.
+- Columns:
+  - `Video` (relative path under the working directory)
+  - `Weight` (probability weight for the random selector)
+- The playlist cycles through videos using the supplied weights without repeating the same entry twice in a row.

 ### Importing